+8801306001200

 3. Clear Cache Using Magento CLI:

-• To clear all cache types, use the following command:
+• To clear all cache types, use the following command.
+This command marks the cache as outdated so it will be regenerated on the next request.

 php bin/magento cache:clean